AidanFLG/absumpage.github.io/README.md

 # AI-Summarizer
 This is a potential project to build an AI to summarize information from a user's input or through a file.

+## To start the program, click this link: [Website Builder](https://AidanFLG/algnbssummarysite.github.io/src/)

 ## ideas for this AI project
 * building a website through GitHub
 * Build the AI